 - After deployment, does LCS show the expected deployment history together with the correct package names?

-- After deployment, do the LCS environment page and Finance and Operations show the correct and expected version numbers?
+- After deployment, do the LCS environment page and Retail show the correct and expected version numbers?

 - Can Retail Modern Point of Sale (MPOS) offline mode be used during downtime of Retail?
 Package deployments will cause downtime.
 If MPOS offline mode can be used, have you tested the procedure?
 (To test the procedure, go offline, deploy, go online, synchronize offline transactions, and update MPOS.)